linz/linz-bde-uploader/README.md

 ## Install

-Use the Debian packaging within the debian/ director to install this software on Ubuntu.
+Use the Debian packaging within the debian/ directory to install this software on Ubuntu.

 ### Manual install